-Corresponding behavior / equivalent to
+Corresponding behavior /equivalent to

-Command line option svcutil / DConly
+Command line option svcutil /DConly

-Command line option XSD / classes
+Command line option XSD /classes

 Service Contract Model

-By using the Service Contract Model, you can model single services and the following elements that make up that service: service contracts, operations, and messages.
+By using the Service Contract Model, you can model single services and the elements that make up that service: service contracts, operations, and messages.
 Multiple services can exist on a single design surface, but the interaction between those services cannot be modeled without changing and rebuilding the Service Factory source.

 The Service Contract tools are the following:

 - Service.
 Represents the implementation of the contract.
 Unlike class definitions, this shape is not intended to implement multiple service interfaces (contracts).
 This shape can only connect to a single service contract.
-This is the element that the Host Model will reference.
+This is the element the Host Model will reference.

 - Service Contract.
 Represents the service interface that associates multiple operations (methods).
 This shape connects to a single service shape and can connect to multiple operation shapes.